Thursday March 6, 2014

 Read our guest post by Saar Bitner of SiSense

 Password protecting an Access database allows you to protect your sensitive data from prying eyes.
 Encrypted databases require a password to open.
 Users attempting to open the database without the correct password will be denied access.
 Additionally, users attempting to directly access the database's ACCDB file will not be able to view any of the data contained within it, as the encryption obscures the data from view by those without the proper password.

 Read the full story: Encrypting Access 2013 Databases

 One of the most common uses of a database is generating mass mailings.
 In this tutorial, we examine the process of creating mailing labels using Microsoft Access using the built-in Label Wizard.
 We begin with a database containing the address data and walk you step-by-step through the process of creating and printing your mailing labels.

-Read the full story: Creating Queries in Access 2013
+Read the full story: Printing Mailing Labels in Access 2013